-In this section we illustrate the finite sample properties of the new test by means of a simulation study.
+In this section we illustrate the finite sample properties of the new test by means of a simulation study and a data example.
 We first investigate the performance in the problem of testing for homoscedasticity and also compare the new procedure with alternative tests for this problem.